Showing 50 Resources filtered by 'P'

 Audience: Patients and visitors

-Post Operative Meniscus Repair
+Post Operative – Meniscectomy

-This booklet is for patients who have had a Meniscus Repair at Gateshead Health NHS Foundation Trust.
 Anatomy The meniscus is a ‘C’ shaped structure made of cartilage which sits between your tibia (shinbone) and your femur (thigh bone).
-There are two menisci in the knee, one on the inner (medial) side and one on […]Topic: Day Surgery, Orthopaedics
+There are two menisci in the knee, one on the inner (medial) side and one on the outer (lateral) side of the knee.
+The meniscus works as a shock absorber and spreads the […]Topic: Day Surgery, Orthopaedics

 Type: Patient information leaflets